FredHutch/aws-batch-at-hutch-docs/index.md

 {:toc}

-# What is AWS Batch?
+# What is AWS Batch??

 From the [website](https://aws.amazon.com/batch/):